• Home

 The Setup

-An open field divided into two halves for each team, with a marked goal area at both ends.
+The game is played on an open field divided into two halves, with a marked goal area at each end.

 Players